-In the modern enterprise, it is critical that all your systems and technologies across your business ecosystem work together as a functioning, well-oiled machine.
+In the modern enterprise, all your systems and technologies across your business ecosystem must work together as a functioning, well-oiled machine.
 This includes the processes built around those applications and systems and the people managing those processes.
-As digital transformation changes the way companies do business, how can organizations advance their enterprise integration strategies?
+Digital transformation changes the way companies do business, for example, more and more companies are looking to create ERP integration.
+The question becomes... how can organizations advance their enterprise system integration management strategies?

-With an enterprise integration platform, companies can ensure that they are always up-to-date on the state of its B2B transactions.
+With an enterprise integration platform, companies can ensure that they are always up-to-date on the state of their B2B transactions.
 Enterprises gain more visibility than they’ve ever had before.

-Critical B2B communications become streamlined through an enterprise integration solution, and advanced technologies aggregate the data so employees across job function can access and interpret the information they need at any given time.
+Critical B2B communications become streamlined through an enterprise integration solution, and advanced technologies aggregate the data so employees across job functions can access and interpret the information they need at any given time.

 Typical Challenges of Enterprise Integration

-While connecting all your systems, applications, and business processes does sound appealing, it is quite complex.
-The IT and business side need to be aligned with what the end goals of an enterprise integration plan consists of, and the range of complexity from traditional platforms can create headaches across the board.
+While connecting all your systems, applications, and business processes do sound appealing, it is quite complex.
+The IT and business side need to be aligned with what the end goals of an enterprise integration plan consist of, and the range of complexity from traditional platforms can create headaches across the board.

 Control (Or Lack Thereof)